digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 Channels can be identified in two ways:

 1. **Channel display name:** This appears in the Mattermost user interface.
 On Desktop, select the channel name at the top of the centre pane to access the drop-down menu, then choose **Rename Channel**.
-Anyone can rename the channels they belong to, unless the System Admin has [restricted the permissions](https://docs.mattermost.com/administration/config-settings.html#enable-public-channel-renaming-for).
+Anyone can rename the channels they belong to.
 2. **Channel handle:** This is part of the channel URL.
 You can also change the channel handle when renaming a channel, but changing channel handles may break existing links.

 For example, for the following channel, `https://community.mattermost.com/core/channels/ux-design`: